-Made With Serif WebPlus. © 2013 By William E. Schuster
+Made With Serif WebPlus. © 2015 By William E. Schuster

 Whatever your connection to Frankfort, whether you still live in the area or have moved far away, the stories told here unfold as they were described in the conditions that existed at the time and amid the mindset of society in days long gone.
 Details of events that occurred randomly but shaped the village's history are being lost as generations pass on.
-The reader of this digest will be taken back in time to meet the cast of characters that determined how and why the community developed as it did.
+The reader of these digests will be taken back in time to meet the cast of characters that determined how and why the community developed as it did.

 Search >Stories Forgotten Frankfort, NY

 The Dark Times in Frankfort book (219 pages)reveals all the details of crimes that occurred after the village was incorporated in 1863 up to the latest homicide one hundred years later.
 Fifteen chapters describe the backgrounds of both the victim and perpetrator and explain why some of these horrible crimes happened.
 In many cases, the known murderer fled and was never captured.
 Some cases were never solved.
 The murder case of Albert Dade in 1921 and his daughter’s murder in 1964, both remain unsolved.
 In 1926, Leroy Sweet was shot and killed by Michael Camerano.
 The shooter fled to Italy and when captured four years later, became the first naturalized citizen to be extradited by the Italian government after a request signed by the President of the United States was received.
 By reading this book you will finally know the details of crimes you have heard about from older generations over the years.